karlssberg/Motiv/README.md

   not met.
 This can be useful in scenarios where you need to provide feedback to the user about why a certain input was not valid.
-* **Parsing CLI arguments** - The metadata can be used to conditionally map command-line arguments to collections of custom objects, which can then be used to drive different behaviors in your application.
+* **Parsing CLI arguments** - The metadata can be used to conditionally map command-line arguments to collections of custom objects, which can then be used compose different behaviours.

-### Usage
+## Usage

 The following example is a basic demonstration of how to use Motiv.
-It shows how to create a basic specification and then use it to determine if a number (3 in this case) is negative or not.
+It shows how to create a basic proposition and then use it to determine if a number (3 in this case) is negative or not.

-#### Basic specification
+### Basic proposition
-A basic specification can be created using the `Spec` class.
+A basic proposition can be created using the `Spec` class.
 This class provides a fluent API for creating a logical proposition

 ```csharp